airbytehq/airbyte/docs/integrations/destinations/weaviate.md

 As properties have to start will a lowercase letter in Weaviate and can't contain spaces or special characters.
 Field names might be updated during the loading process.
 The field names `id`, `_id` and `_additional` are reserved keywords in Weaviate, so they will be renamed to `raw_id`, `raw__id` and `raw_additional` respectively.

+When using [multi-tenancy](https://weaviate.io/developers/weaviate/manage-data/multi-tenancy), the tenant id can be configured in the connector configuration.
+If not specified, multi-tenancy will be disabled.
+In case You want to index into an already created class, you need to make sure the class is created with multi-tenancy enabled and the tenant id matches the one configured in the connector.
+In case the class doesn't exist, it will be created with multi-tenancy properly configured.

 ## Changelog

 | Version | Date       | Pull Request                                               | Subject                                                                                                                          |